ldynia/workshop-github-fundamentals/README.md

 <details>
   <summary>Context</summary>

-  #### What is GitHub Pages?
+  #### What are GitHub Pages?

   GitHub Pages is a hosting service for static sites.
-GitHub Pages serves any static files (HTML, CSS, JavaScript) that you push to repository.
-You can create your own static files or use a static site generator such [Jekyll](https://jekyllrb.com/docs/) to build your site for you.
+GitHub Pages serve any static files (HTML, CSS, JavaScript) you push to the repository.
+You can create your static files or use a static site generator such [Jekyll](https://jekyllrb.com/docs/) to build your site.

   #### Why to use GitHub Pages?

   The short answer is for **branding** and **promotion**.
-You can use it for blogging, or as a journal of your work.
+You can use it for blogging or as a journal of your work.
 You can promote yourself with `my_username.github.io` or your project `my_username.github.io/my_project`.
-Moreover, you have option to brand your work with a custom domain.
+Moreover, you have the option to brand your work with a custom domain.

 </details>

 1. In repository settings [Settings](https://github.com/ldynia/flask-sherlock/settings) locate [Pages](https://github.com/ldynia/flask-sherlock/settings/pages) tab.
-Set `Source` to the **main** branch and `directory` to **/docs** and click the`Save` button.
+Set `Source` to the **main** branch and `directory` to **/docs** and click the ' Save` button.

     [![GitHub Pages](assets/img/git/tabs_settings.png)](https://github.com/ldynia/flask-sherlock/settings)
     [![Github Pages](assets/img/git/settings_pages.png)](https://github.com/ldynia/flask-sherlock/settings/pages)